 The Greenberg Center for Judaic Studies Events

 The Greenberg Center for Judaic Studies offers a rich series of programming each semester.
-We hope you join our event series this spring held in collaboration with the UConn Center for Judaic Studies.
-To maintain the health and safety of our valued community, all courses and lectures are online through the video conferencing platform Zoom.
+We hope you were able to join our event series this fall held in collaboration with the UConn Center for Judaic Studies.
+To maintain the health and safety of our valued community, all courses and lectures were offered online through the video conferencing platform Zoom.

 Watch the Sept.
 14 program, Yiddish Glory: The Lost Songs of World War II, by Anna Shternshis and Psoy Korolenko, presented by the Greenberg Center and the UConn Center for Judaic Studies and Contemporary Jewish Life.
 It tells the remarkable story of folklorists in the Soviet Union who risked their lives collecting songs from Jewish Red Army soldiers, Jewish refugees, victims and survivors of Ukrainian ghettos, as told by a band of virtuoso musicians.